 Misfile tried to give An Aesop about accepting responsibility when the old road was being taken over, but Ash repeatedly points out that his title grants him no obligation to help anyone else and the other racers freely admit that they aren't friends, they just need someone to fight their battles for them.
 It becomes less about responsibility and more about giving in to peer pressure.

-Discussed at length in The Nostalgia Critic's "Top 11 The Simpsons Episodes", where Doug names "Bart Gets an F" his favorite episode of the show, in large part, because it's the rare piece of pop culture that's brave enough to teach the Family Unfriendly Aesop "Failure is an unavoidable part of life—and we all fail sometimes, even when we try our very hardest."
+Discussed at length in The Nostalgia Critic's "Top 11 The Simpsons Episodes", where he names "Bart Gets an F" his favorite episode of the show, in large part, because it's the rare piece of pop culture that's brave enough to teach the Family Unfriendly Aesop "Failure is an unavoidable part of life—and we all fail sometimes, even when we try our very hardest."
 He argues that this is one of the most important lessons that anyone can learn, but admits that it's rarely used as An Aesop in pop culture because it's so much more uplifting to show a protagonist succeeding through hard work.

-In the same episode, Doug discusses this trope when naming "Homer's Enemy" one of the 11 best episodes of the show.
-Doug sums up the episode's moral as "Sometimes bad things happen to good people for no reason, and sometimes dumb people are rewarded more than smart people", but argues that the episode is brilliant because it faces such a grim message so unapologetically, and manages to make it surprisingly funny.
+In the same episode, Critic discusses this trope when naming "Homer's Enemy" one of the 11 best episodes of the show.
+He sums up the episode's moral as "Sometimes bad things happen to good people for no reason, and sometimes dumb people are rewarded more than smart people", but argues that the episode is brilliant because it faces such a grim message so unapologetically, and manages to make it surprisingly funny.

 Twilight: They rely on friendship, but they only work with magic.
 Applejack:Well, that's a terrible lesson for the children.
 What are we supposed to tell them, "No matter how big your problem is, you can only solve it with magic"?
 Twilight: That is exactly right!